 • The Fund Manager: The strength, expertise and track record of the Fund Manager should be considered.
 Note that the Fund Manager is often called the “Responsible Entity”.
 The PFA believes all Fund Managers should hold an Australian Financial Services Licence (AFSL), authorising the company to manage assets on behalf of the investors.

-• Diversification: Exposure risk can be reduced by the number of properties in the portfolio, where they are located and their types (such as retail, commercial, industrial), and the quality and number of tenants.
+• Diversification: Exposure risk to one property sector can be reduced by an increased number of properties in the portfolio, where they are located and their types (such as retail, commercial, industrial), as well as the quality and number of tenants.

 • Property characteristics: Does the building present well?
 Who are the tenants and what are their lease terms?
 Have all significant property related risks been identified?
 Have repairs & maintenance been allowed for?
 Is the property located in an area of demand which may allow for capital growth?

 • Borrowings: Does the rental income comfortably service the debt levels?
 Are the debt levels appropriate?
 Has the debt been borrowed for an appropriate fixed term to prevent additional risk?
 What is the likelihood of the Fund Manager being able to refinance?

 • Fees: Are the fee structures and fees paid to the Fund Manager, financial advisers and third parties in line with industry standards / competitors?
 Does the fee structure reward the Fund Manager for good performance?